 Their pricing dynamics tend towards lower rates compared with other property types due largely to their utilitarian design focus and often peripheral locations.
 But bear in mind - premium features such as advanced tech infrastructure can add extra dollars per square foot.

-Then we have office properties—these range from towering skyscrapers to quaint low-rise buildings.
+Then we have office properties, which range from towering skyscrapers to quaint low-rise buildings.
 Location is king here, with Austin’s Central Business District and trendy submarkets like The Domain attracting the highest rates.

 Expect to pay a pretty penny for a Class A building in these top-notch areas.
 They're pricier per square foot compared to similar properties on the city's edge, but they boast cutting-edge amenities and hold prestige.